The Erinn Phelan Award, instituted in 2011, is granted to the delegate at BUSUN who demonstrates the greatest commitment to the empowerment of women.

 Applicants must also submit a short response to the prompt below.

 Select one specific issue related to women’s health or gender-based health disparities, briefly describe previous actions or relevant policies (on either a national or international scale), and suggest potential solutions.
 We encourage you to focus on one problem and geographic region, and to be specific in your analysis of solutions.
 Please respond in no more than 500 words.

-Both of these documents will be submitted to firstname.lastname@example.org by Friday, November 9th at 5pm
+Both of these documents must be submitted to email@example.com by Friday, November 8th at 5:00 PM.

 Applicants reaching the next round will be offered a 15-minute interview with the Secretaries-General during BUSUN weekend.
 The Secretaries-General will also consult with committee chairs to review candidates' position papers and performance in committee.